havnaroth/havnaroth/_posts/2025-02-06-forensics-prefetch.md

 Prefetch is stored in location `C:\Windows\Prefetch` as *.pf files.

 Those files serve performence improvement of applications and are created upon executing binary.
-This artifact is not present on Windows Server hosts by default however that setting can be altered with registry change under following path
+This artifact is not present on Windows Server hosts by default however that setting can be altered with registry change under following path.

 ```text
 HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\Memory Management\PrefetchParameters